Belgian beer culture was recognised as an Intangible Cultural Heritage in November 2016 by UNESCO…something we already knew as Belgians.

-NOTE: A word of warning – please check these places are open before you go.
+NOTE: Please check these places are open before you go.
 Passionate beer people need holidays as well and they may not always keep to the times listed on the websites!
-Some are working brewers and bars and might need a reservation.
+Some are working brewers and bars and you might need a reservation.

 Brussels Museum of the Gueuze, Cantillon, 56 rue Gheude, 1070 Brussels

 One of our favourite places to visit, as one can wander through the brewery, see the equipment in use and visit the upper and lower bars to taste some amazing beers.
 You can also subscribe to the museum and receive a regular publication packed full of history and updates.
 Contact: Brewery: +32 2 521 49 28 email@example.com / Visits: +32 2 521 49 28 or +32 2 520 28 91 firstname.lastname@example.org

 Schaerbeek Museum of Beer, Avenue Louis Bertrand 33-35, 1030 Brussels